-Step 1 Click on the quick settings toolbar of the PTZ camera live view.
+Step 1 Click $\stackrel{\bigcirc}{\rightharpoonup}$ on the quick settings toolbar of the PTZ camera live view.

-Step 2 Use the directional buttons on the PTZ control panel to wheel the camera to the location where you want to set preset, and the zoom and focus operations can be recorded in the preset as well.
+- Step 2 Use the directional buttons on the PTZ control panel to wheel the camera to the location where you want to set preset, and the zoom and focus operations can be recorded in the preset as well. - Step 3 Click in the lower right corner of live view to set the preset.